platonai/PulsarRPA/README.md

 val url = "https://list.jd.com/list.html?cat=652,12345,12349"
 val session = PulsarContexts.createSession()
 ```
-Load a page, fetch it from the internet if it's not in the local storage, or if it's expired, and then parse it into a Jsoup document
+Load a page, fetch it from the internet if it's not in the local storage, or if it's expired, and then parse it into a Jsoup document:
 ```kotlin
 val page = session.load(url, "-expires 1d")
 val document = session.parse(page)